 Campus crimes or serious incidents can be reported in person at University Police located in the east end of the Health Center Building, 45 Rugar Street.
-If a victim is unable to report in person, reports can also be made by calling the University Police dispatch center at (518) 564-2022, or dialing 911.
+If unable to report in person, reports can also be made by calling the University Police dispatch center at (518) 564-2022, or dialing 911.
 Calls to 911 will be answered by the Clinton County Emergency Operations Center who will direct the call locally to the appropriate police agency.
+Reports of a non-emergent nature can be reported by email at universitypolice@plattsburgh.edu.